th-hock/EgoSmartHeaterRS485/README.md

 ## Example

-The library contains a sketche that demonstrate use of the library.
-You can find these in the [examples](https://github.com/th-hock/EgoSmartHeaterRS485/tree/main/examples/) folder.
+The library contains a sketch that demonstrates how to use the library with an ESP8266 controller and a MAX485 transceiver.
+You can find it in the [examples](https://github.com/th-hock/EgoSmartHeaterRS485/tree/main/examples/) folder.

 ## Documentation